Press brake: Types

 Pneumatic and servo-electric machines are typically used in lower tonnage applications.
-Hydraulic brakes produce accurate high quality products, are reliable, use little energy and are safer because, unlike flywheel-driven presses, the motion of the ram can be easily stopped at any time in response to a safety device, e.g. a light curtain or other presence sensing device.
+Hydraulic brakes produce accurate, high-quality products; are reliable; use little energy; and are safer because, unlike flywheel-driven presses, the motion of the ram can be easily stopped at any time in response to a safety device, e.g. a light curtain or other presence sensing device.

+Back gauge

-Recent improvements are mainly in the control and a device called a backgauge.
+Recent improvements are mainly in the control and a device called a back gauge.
 A back gauge is a device that can be used to accurately position a piece of metal so that the brake puts the bend in the correct place.
 Furthermore, the back gauge can be programmed to move between bends to repeatedly make complex parts.
-Early brakes relied on the tooling to determine the bend angle of the bend.
 The animation to the right shows the operation of the back gauge, setting the distance from the edge of the material or previous bend to the center of the die.

 Press brakes often include multi-axis computer-controlled back gauges.
 They allow operators to position material correctly and sequence the bends step-by-step until completed.
 Optical sensors allow operators to make adjustments during the bending process.
 These sensors send real-time data about the bending angle in the bend cycle to machine controls that adjust process parameters.